We’re very excited to announce the Discover Cymru Calendar for 2018.

 June — Craig Goch Dam, Elan Valley — Mathew Browne

 Picking the right moment to go and shoot the Elan Valley is an art in itself.
-Low water, high water and driving rain are common hazards (which makes it a great place to collect water, after all).
+Low water, high water and driving rain are common hazards (which is probably what makes it a great place to collect water).

 Mathew got it just right with this one, stunning!